 Theo is played by two actors.
 Oakes Fegley (PETE’S DRAGON) plays him as a 13-year-old, while Ansel Elgort (BABY DRIVER) takes on the role as Theo gets to high school age and adulthood.

 In Vegas, Theo meets Boris, played by Finn Wolfhard (“Stranger Things”) and eventually by Aneurin Barnard (DUNKIRK) as the character gets older and becomes one of Theo’s best friends.

 Luke Wilson and Sarah Paulson star as Larry Decker, Theo’s abusive and alcoholic father, and his girlfriend Xandra, who works as a prostitute.
 Jeffrey Wright plays Hobie, who becomes the first stable force in Theo’s life after the bombing that kills his mother.

 Hobie cares for a young girl, Pippa, who becomes an object of infatuation for Theo.
 She’s played by Aimee Laurence as a child and Ashleigh Cummings (“NOS4A2”) as the story goes on.

 And Nicole Kidman plays the coolly reserved but still caring Mrs. Barbour, who takes Theo in for a time.
 Her own children, Platt (Luke Kleintank), Kitsey (Willa Fitzgerald) and Andy (Ryan Foust) all have important roles to play in Theo’s life — particularly Kitsey.

-THE GOLDFINCH comes to AMC theatres on September 13.
+THE GOLDFINCH comes to AMC theatres, as part of the AMC Artisan Films series, on September 13.